dolthub/docs/content/reference/sql/server/replication.md

 ![Read replication](../../../.gitbook/assets/dolt-read-replication.png)

-Note, read replication is only available in [Dolt SQL Server](../../../concepts/dolt/rdbms/server.md) context.
-You cannot trigger replication with a CLI `dolt commit`.
-If you would like to trigger replication from the command line, use `dolt sql -q "call dolt_commit()"`.
+Note: replication is only available in the [Dolt SQL Server](../../../concepts/dolt/rdbms/server.md) context.
+You cannot trigger replication with a CLI `dolt commit`, `dolt merge`, or other command line invocations.
+If you would like to trigger replication from the command line, use `dolt sql` and the SQL equivalent of the CLI command you want, e.g. `dolt sql -q "call dolt_commit(...)"`.
+This gap will be addressed in future releases of the tool.

+# Configuration

 Dolt relies on [system
 variables](../../../concepts/dolt/sql/system-variables.md) to